Connecticut Mortgage Rates

 Connecticut FHA Loans.
 If your credit history makes it difficult to secure a conventional loan, a FHA loan may be a good option.
 A FHA loan is a loan that is insured against default by the Federal Housing Administration (FHA).
 The minimum down payment on a FHA loan is 3.5% with a minimum credit score of at least 580.
 For borrowers with a credit score as low as 500, it is still possible to get a FHA loan with a larger down payment of at least 10%.
 Regardless of the amount of your down payment, FHA loans require the payment of mortgage insurance premiums (MIP).
 FHA loans are available only on a primary residence and the maximum loan amount varies by county.
 You can view the current CT FHA Loan Limits for all counties in Connecticut.

 Connecticut VA Loans.
-Backed by the Department of Veteran Affairs, VA loans offer veterans and their families with home loans with no down payment required.
+Backed by the Department of Veteran Affairs, VA loans offer veterans home loans with no down payment required.
 VA loans do not have any mortgage insurance but may have a funding fee that is collected at closing.
 VA loans are only available on a primary residence.

 Connecticut Non QM Loans.
 For borrowers that can't qualify for a conventional, FHA or VA loan because of credit issues or income documentation requirements, we offer several different Non QM loan products.
 Our Non QM provides flexibility in lending standards for individuals with unique financial circumstances or credit issues such as a recent bankruptcy or foreclosure.
 These loans can be used to finance a primary residence, vacation property or an investment property.